-Sales increases for the three months ended March 31, 2011 were largely driven by higher average selling prices across nearly all product lines, particularly in the United States and Europe, sales of the LifeSpan Vascular Graft of \$0.3 million as well as increased sales in vessel closure systems of \$0.2 million and biologic patches of \$0.2 million.
-These increases were partially offset by decreases in selected product lines specifically TAArget and UniFit stent grafts sales of \$0.4 million, a decrease of 51%.
-We expect that our TAArget and UniFit sales will continue to decline in 2011 as we divert corporate resources to other product lines.
+Sales increases for the three months ended June 30, 2011 were largely driven by changes in foreign currency exchange rates of \$0.7 million, higher average selling prices across nearly all product lines, particularly in the United States and Europe, sales of the LifeSpan Vascular Graft of \$0.3 million as well as increased sales in vessel closure systems of \$0.2 million and biologic patches of \$0.2 million.
+These increases were partially offset by decreases in selected product lines, primarily TAArget and UniFit stent grafts sales of \$0.4 million, a decrease of 59%, and a decline in shunt sales of \$0.2 million.